 It’s as if someone had laid out the city on a chequerboard.
-The streets form a nice square pattern, at least in the old centre, around the central square, Plaza Independencia.
-Mendoza is a city that is at the same time big and small.
-It stretches far out from the centre but still feels like a country town.
-There are quite a few high-rises but most of the buildings are small and at the most three or four stories high, even the middle of the city.
+The streets form an orderly pattern of squares, in the historic centre at least, arranged around the central square, Plaza Independencia.
+Mendoza is a city of contrasts: it stretches far out from the centre but still feels like a country town.
+There are quite a few high-rise towers but most of the buildings are only three or four stories high at most, even the middle of the city.

-Mendoza city is the obvious base for exploring the wine region of Mendoza.
-There are several good hotels and getting in and out of the city is relatively painless.
+Mendoza city is the obvious base for exploring the wine region of the same name: there are several good hotels to choose from, and getting in and out of the city is relatively painless.

-With about a million inhabitants it is Argentina’s fourth biggest city, after Buenos Aires, by far the biggest with over 3 million people (or 13 if you count the metro area), Cordoba (1.3 M) and Rosario (1.2 M).
-It takes a little bit less than two hours to get there from Buenos Aires with a plane, or probably more than a day by road if you decide to drive the 1000 kilometre (650 miles) distance.
-The distance to Santiago de Chile is only a third of that – but across the Andes.
+With around a million inhabitants, Mendoza is Argentina’s fourth biggest city (Buenos Aires, is by far the largest with over 3 million people, or 13 million if you count the metro area).
+It takes a little less than two hours to get to Mendoza from Buenos Aires with a plane, or probably more than a day by road if you decide to drive (1000 kilometres/650 miles).
+The distance from Santiago de Chile is only a third of that – but it would mean crossing the Andes.

-Although Mendoza was founded in 1561 there are very few old sites and ancient buildings.
-It suffered a devastating earthquake in 1861.
-The reconstruction gave the city its current look with square blocks and broad avenues and city squares.
+Although Mendoza was founded in 1561 there are very few old sites and ancient buildings as the city suffered a devastating earthquake in 1861.
+The reconstruction accounts for Mendoza’s current aspect, with a grid-system of roads, broad avenues and city squares.

-Going east from the square you have Avenida Sarmiento.
-The Sarmiento street.
-The neighbouring blocks have many restaurants, it is one of the best places to go looking for something to eat in the evening, or just to have a drink.
+Head east from the square and you’ll come to Avenida Sarmiento.
+The neighbouring blocks have many restaurants, making this one of the best places to get an evening meal or have a drink.

-Another popular part of the city to go hunting for food and drink is the Avenida Aristides Villanueva.
-It is a short walk (10-15 minutes) away from the centre, across the broad and busy Avenida Belgrano with its tramway.
-This slightly off-centre avenue has recently become very popular with locals, as well as with well-informed tourists.
-The revival is thanks to renovations and it is worth an evening visit.
-Maybe a glass of craft beer?
+Another happy hunting ground for food and drink is the Avenida Aristides Villanueva.
+It is a short walk (10-15 minutes) away from the centre, across the broad and busy Avenida Belgrano (watch out for the tramway).
+This slightly off-centre avenue has had a facelift and as a result, has become a favourite of locals and well-informed tourists looking for a glass of craft beer.

-The dozen or so blocks around the Plaza Independencia is also the best place to go shopping, Calle Rivadavia on the south side, Avenida Las Heras on the north, and also (again) Av.
+The area around Plaza Independencia is also the best place to go shopping: check out Calle Rivadavia on the south side, Avenida Las Heras to the north, and also (again) Av.
 Aristides Villanueva.
-Avenida Gutiérrez and San Martin are also busy shopping streets in the centre for “normal” shopping.
+In the centre, Avenida Gutiérrez and San Martin are bustling with more everyday-style shops.

 Eating in Mendoza

-Dinner is usually rather late in Mendoza, not before 8.30 PM (20.30) and easily later.
-While you are waiting, enjoy a cold drink in a bar or café.
+Typically, dinner is not eaten before 8.30 pm and it can easily be later, so enjoy a cold drink in a bar or café while you wait.

-The restaurant scene can change rapidly and we are not pretending to be able to pick out “the best of the best restaurants in Mendoza” (who could?), but here are some of our suggestions:
+The Mendoza restaurant scene can change rapidly, but here are some of our suggestions:

-- Azafran, Av.
-Sarmiento 765: A very popular (not least with tourists), long term classic.
-Ambitious, lots of wines.
+- Azafran, Avenida Sarmiento 765: a long-time classic and very popular (not least with tourists).
+Ambitious, with a good choice of wines.
 Plenty of other restaurants in the same street.

-- El Palenque, Av Villanueva Arístides 287: Popular Argentine tavern but also with pizza and pasta.
+- El Palenque, Avenida Villanueva Arístides 287: popular Argentine tavern with pizza and pasta.

-- Anna Bistro, Av.
-Juan B. Justo 161: A little bit of a walk (15 min) away from the centre.
-Fusion food in a pretty garden (if you want).
+- Anna Bistro, Avenida Juan B. Justo 161: a little bit of a walk (about 15 min) from the centre.
+Fusion food, and a pretty garden.

-- La Barra, Av.
-Belgrano 1086: If you still want asado and grilled meat in the evening.
+- La Barra, Avenida Belgrano 1086: if you’re craving yet more asado and grilled meat.

-- Orégano, Belgrano 1007: Very straight-forward but very nice pizza.
+- Orégano, Belgrano 1007: very straight-forward but good quality pizza.

-- Florentino Bistró, C Montevideo 675, on Plaza Italia: Another charming Italian
+- Florentino Bistró, Calle Montevideo 675, on Plaza Italia: another charming Italian

-- Bistro M, at Park Hyatt on the main square: A bit international of course.
-Good wine list.
+- Bistro M, at Park Hyatt on the main square: inevitably international, with a good wine list.

-- La Lucia, in two places, the “tourist street” Sarmiento (nr 658), and Aristides Villanueva 264: popular grill (with much else too)
+- La Lucia, in two places, the “tourist street” Sarmiento (nr 658), and Aristides Villanueva 264: popular grill (and much more)

 A practical note on money and ATMs

 It can be difficult to get cash in Mendoza.
-There are banks with ATM cash machines but many are out of order or empty.
-In front of the ones that work there can be long queues.
-Ask your hotel where you can find the nearest working cash machines.
+There are banks with ATM cash machines but many are out of order or empty, and there can be long queues in front of those that work.
+Ask your hotel reception desk to direct you to the nearest working cash machine.

 Here’s more information about our wine tour to Argentina and Chile in South America.
 Do join us on the next tour.